4kpros/documentation/README.md

 2. By default k3s comes with traefik, and it's highly recommended to use it for ingress controller since it's already configured for you

 3. If you want to use Prometheus or Grafana, we recommend to install the helm chart.
-And also install it on your master node(it will overload the server and it's not recommended.
-It's better to install it on a separate cluster/node, or on different server or mabe on your local machine).
+And also do not install it on your master node(it will overload the server and it's not recommended.
+It's better to install it on a separate cluster/node, or on different server or maybe on your local machine).
 Check the k3s documentation for more details